fzzzy/google-apis-rs/gen/gan1_beta1-cli/docs/reports_get.md

 or more key-value-pairs, and is called like this `-p k1=v1 k2=v2` even though the listing below repeats the `-p` for completeness.

+* **-p order-id=string**
+    - Filters to capture one of the given order IDs.
+Optional.

+* **-p start-date=string**
+    - The start date (inclusive), in RFC 3339 format, for the report data to be returned.
+Defaults to one day before endDate, if that is given, or yesterday.
+Optional.

+* **-p end-date=string**
+    - The end date (exclusive), in RFC 3339 format, for the report data to be returned.
+Defaults to one day after startDate, if that is given, or today.
+Optional.

 * **-p advertiser-id=string**
     - The IDs of the advertisers to look up, if applicable.